boxyhq/website/blog/2023-08-14-leverage-openssf-for-evaluating-open-source-software-projects.md

 ![](https://lh6.googleusercontent.com/b7jBPxtPdplexChd_WlIdbjAXfBrL2NVXBtwmfpT7_z9LcoSnG6ap4cvdqRm8YCsidczO-ou1Aa-eYuy_PpwSW9c-hHZGQjr8d45XrPcwOhW0A0vvLUZ9beAcvIsrvacyfl_XmRPdHL63u1Vrp_uBO4)

 Within the "Developer Settings", we can select "Personal access tokens" and choose between fine-grained and classic tokens.
-For the purposes of our demo, we are going to go with the fine grained one as they contain all the required configuration.
+For the purposes of our demo, we are going to go with the fine-grained one as they contain all the required configuration.
 After generating the token, make sure that you copy and save your token somewhere as it can not be viewed more than once.

 ![](https://lh3.googleusercontent.com/LRBG1OY3avMyrtqt0Peo-aekRkgL1PayCgihlFnoS4EIk8twx4TtWI2lJwFrs2PErCwgrbEKNC6zqW0-Vu4DULyZbmzJ_2UDzrNx9UlmjQujXLb21arAuyBDu_uOj2oBKMR89JAOW3ZaEiYziSuy7bA)